This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

 CIT staff must immediately report any potential, suspected or actual fraud, corruption or abuse of office to their supervisor, College/Division Director or the Senior Executive Responsible for Business Integrity and Risk.
 CIT will deal with all reports promptly and with the appropriate level of discretion.

 A conflict of interest arises when a person making a decision, or someone related to or associated with them, may benefit from a decision.

-It is the policy of CIT that its employees and others authorised to act on its behalf, avoid ethical, legal, financial, or other conflicts of interest and ensure that their activities and interests do not conflict with their obligations to CIT, its welfare and its operational and strategic objectives.
+It is the policy of CIT that its employees and others authorised to act on its behalf, avoid ethical, legal, financial, or other conflicts of interest and ensure that their activities and interests do not conflict with their obligations to CIT, as consistent with its operational and strategic objectives.

 The provisions of the ACTPS Code of Ethics 2010 as outlined at Section 9 of the Public Sector Management Act 1994 sets out the general standards of conduct expected of CIT employees, which includes acting in good faith, avoiding conflicts of interest and acting with propriety as reflected in CIT’s Professional Practice documents and the RED (Respect Equity and Diversity) Framework when making decisions relating to CIT matters.

-All CIT staff must notify their supervisor of any potential conflict of interest.
-If a supervisor, and a staff member notifies of a potential conflict of interest, the supervisor must ensure that any decision that is taken is transparent and will withstand public scrutiny.
-This may often require that the staff member advising of the potential conflict of interest does not take part in the associated decision-making process.
+All CIT staff must notify their supervisor of any actual, perceived or potential conflict of interest whether of a personal nature or through broader awareness.
+If a supervisor, and a staff member notifies any matter of a conflict of interest, the supervisor must ensure that any decision that is taken is transparent and will withstand public scrutiny.
+This may require that the staff member advising of the matter is excluded from any potential associated decision-making process.

 - Procurement Policy